-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

 Before the hearing, the group put up posters around the Capitol grounds with Jackson’s picture and the message: “Confirm Judge Jackson.”

-In response to a question from Sen. Josh Hawley (R-Mo.) about religious liberty, Jackson seemed to distance herself from the now-shuttered Montrose Christian School, a basketball powerhouse in Rockville where she briefly served on the board a decade ago.
+In response to a question from Sen. Josh Hawley (R-Mo.) about religious liberty, Jackson seemed to distance herself from the now-shuttered Montrose Christian School, a basketball powerhouse in Rockville, Md., where she briefly served on the board a decade ago.

-Hawley asked Jackson about elements of its statement of faith that he quoted as saying, “we should speak on behalf of the unborn” and that “marriage is the uniting of one man and one woman.”
+Hawley asked Jackson about elements of its statement of faith that he quoted as saying, “we should speak on behalf of the unborn” and “marriage is the uniting of one man and one woman.”
 Hawley, who noted he agrees with those positions, asked whether Jackson’s work on the school’s advisory board means she believes in the constitutional right of religious liberty.

 “I do believe in religious liberty,” she said, adding that “any personal views about religion would never come into my service as a judge.”

 Jackson has served on many boards, she said, and does not necessarily agree with “all of the statements that those boards might have in their materials.”
-She was not aware of the statement Hawley read and unsure, she said, if it was in the school’s materials during her one-year tenure.
+She was not aware of the statement Hawley read and unsure, she said, whether it was in the school’s materials during her one-year tenure.

-Both Jackson and Jackson-Akiwumi declined to answer several questions about proposals by liberal groups to expand the size of the Supreme Court that followed the confirmation of Trump’s nominee, Justice Amy Coney Barrett, shortly before last year’s election.
+Jackson and Jackson-Akiwumi each declined to answer several questions about proposals by liberal groups to expand the size of the Supreme Court that followed the confirmation of President Donald Trump’s nominee, Justice Amy Coney Barrett, shortly before last year’s election.

 “I don’t think it’s appropriate for me to comment on the structure or the size of the court any more than it would for me to comment on the court’s rulings,” Jackson said.